era86/era86.github.io/_drafts/2019-02-20-quick-thoughts-on-the-value-of-working-with-junior-engineers.markdown

 ## They force senior engineers to revisit software engineering fundamentals

 After working a long enough time in software, an engineer learns some basic fundamentals.
 These might be programming paradigms (ex.
 [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming)), engineering principles (ex.
-[KISS](https://en.wikipedia.org/wiki/KISS_principle)), or development methodoligies (ex.
+[KISS](https://en.wikipedia.org/wiki/KISS_principle)), or development methodologies (ex.
 [Agile](https://en.wikipedia.org/wiki/Agile_software_development)).
 While some of these are learned in classrooms and bootcamps, much of it is learned in the industry.

 New engineers coming in with no professional experience are expected to learn the fundamentals from senior team members. **Experienced engineers must be able to answer the _why_ in addition to the _what_**, and junior engineers ask plenty of _whys_.
 For example, it's not sufficient to explain _what_ [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) means, but _why_ it's important for maintaining large software applications.